-If the parent or guardian answers yes to any of the above questions, the camper will need to stay home that day.
+If the parent/guardian or camper answers yes to any of the above questions, the camper will need to stay home that day.

 - Prescreening Form.
 We encourage all camp families to monitor their camper’s symptoms or temperature changes for 14 days prior to their camper’s session.
 This form is not required to attend camp.

 If traveling by air internationally, campers will be required to quarantine for 5 days prior to attending camp.

 *Restrictions are subject to change at the direction of our camp doctor, nurses, Williamson Co.
 Health Dept., and TN State Gov.